xsni1/bigOS/notes.md

 ze order w config.sh tego jak kompilowane sa projekty ma znaczenie. tj. kompilujac juz kernel mamy libk na swoim miejscu w sysroocie, a skoro tak, to kompilator na etapie kompilowania (chyba ze to juz linker), jest w stanie znalezc libk.a pod standardowa sciezka

+### Memory management

+#### Physical memory

+Kernel has to somehow manage the physical memory that is used by each running process (via virtual memory abstraction).
+MMU hardware uses page directory that is stored in CR3 registry, during each context switch we have to provide proper page directory for a process.
+Swapping CR3 causes TLB flush, this is why context switches aren't good for performance in user-space processes - we flush cache.

+To manage the physical memory we first have to determine how much of RAM is there to manage (and which areas are we allowed to? idk).
+We also have to decide what address space we want to use, i will probably just store it right after kernel stuff in phyiscal memory

+What I don't understand in 100% is how exactly does each process have its own mapping, is it page faults that result in OS providing correct physical pages?

 vars used: